 The union steward will obtain approval from their supervisor before attending any meeting or hearing during their work hours.
 All requests must include the approximate amount of time the steward expects the activity to take.
 Any Employer business requiring the union steward's immediate attention will be completed prior to attending the meeting or hearing.
-Union stewards will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the union steward's non-work hours will not be considered as time worked.
+Union stewards will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the union steward's work time.
+Attendance at meetings or hearings during the union steward's non-work hours will not be considered as time worked.
 Union stewards cannot use state vehicles to travel to and from a work site in order to perform representational activities unless authorized by the Employer.